-2017 Nissan Rogue Sport: New this year, the 2017 Nissan Rogue Sport is a slightly smaller version of Nissan's popular Rogue compact crossover SUV that shares the same platform.
-Like the Rogue, the five-seat Rogue Sport will compete against the Chevrolet Equinox, Ford Escape, Honda CR-V, Hyundai Tucson, and Toyota RAV4.
+2018 Nissan Rogue Sport: The 2018 Nissan Rogue Sport is a slightly smaller version of Nissan's popular Rogue compact crossover SUV.
+Like the Rogue, the five-seat Rogue Sport competes against the Chevrolet Equinox, Ford Escape, Honda CR-V, Hyundai Tucson, and Toyota RAV4.
 The main difference between the Rogue and Rogue Sport is length - the Rogue Sport is more than a foot shorter.
+The Rogue Sport remains unchanged for 2018

 Under the hood is a 2.0-liter four-cylinder that makes 141 horsepower and pairs with a continuously-variable automatic transmission (CVT).
-The Rogue Sport will be available with front-wheel or all-wheel drive.
+The Rogue Sport is available with front-wheel or all-wheel drive.

 The Rogue Sport comes in S, SV, and SL trims.
 Available features include navigation, satellite radio, app suite, USB, heated front seats, heated steering wheel, leather seats, voice recognition, and dual-zone climate control.